Athletics at the 2016 Summer Olympics – Men's 400 metres hurdles: Competition format

 The competition used the three-round format used every Games since 1908 (except the four-round competition in 1952): quarterfinals, semifinals, and a final.
 The number of semifinals returned to 3 after being reduced to 2 in 2012.
 Ten sets of hurdles were set on the course.
 The hurdles were 3 feet (91.5 centimetres) tall and were placed 35 metres apart beginning 45 metres from the starting line, resulting in a 40 metres home stretch after the last hurdle.
 The 400 metres track was standard.

 There were 6 quarterfinal heats with between 7 and 8 athletes each.
 The top 3 men in each quarterfinal advanced to the semifinals along with the next fastest 6 overall.
 The 24 semifinalists were divided into 3 semifinals of 8 athletes each, with the top 2 in each semifinal and next 2 fastest overall advancing to the 8-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national records were established during the competition: